a Chapter of

 Medina, OH 44258-0804

-The Chapter meets on the 2nd Sunday of the month except for July and August when we meet on the 2nd Saturday of the month.
+The Chapter meets on the 2nd Sunday of the month except for May through September when we meet on the 2nd Saturday of the month.
 We have a social hour at 1:30 and our programs begin at 2:00 p.m.
 We meet at the Medina County Public Library in Medina, OH.
 Because of the current economy and budget cuts at the library, please make sure you check for updates on meeting dates.

 2014 Genealogical Class Schedule Meeting Agenda CLICK HERE